maheshsemwal/maheshsemwal/README.md

 - 👋 Hi, I’m @maheshsemwal
 <h2>I am Currently In the Department of Computer Science and Engineering at Graphic Era university</h2>
-- 👀 I’m interested in ... solving problems.
+- 👀 I’m interested in ... solving problems.<br>
-- 🌱 I’m currently learning ... javascript.
+- 🌱 I’m currently learning ... javascript.<br>
-- 📫 How to reach me ... you can send me mail in maheshsemwal04@gmail.com.
+- 📫 How to reach me ... you can send me mail in maheshsemwal04@gmail.com.<br>

 <!---
 maheshsemwal/maheshsemwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.